Home > Departments > C.C.S.P.D. > Administration Division

 Additionally, telecommunicators attend community events, such as National Night Out and the Illinois State Fair, helping children make practice 911 calls, and in 2009 they received their 3rd CALEA Accreditation.

 Evidence and Recovered Property Section

-The Evidence and Recovered Property Section is responsible for the safekeeping of all property which is seized, recovered or found by the Sheriff’s Police and other Sheriff’s Office personnel, including Court Services deputies, the Evictions Unit and Cook County Jail officers, as well as the Forest Preserve Police.
+The Evidence and Recovered Property Section is responsible for the safekeeping of all property which is seized, recovered or found by the Sheriff’s Police and other Sheriff’s Office personnel, including Court Services deputies, the Evictions Unit and Cook County Jail officers, as well as the Forest Preserve Police and some outside agencies.